Warren Magnuson: House of Representatives

-In 1936, as incumbent Congressman Marion Zioncheck showed serious mental instability and uncertainty about seeking reelection, Magnuson announced his candidacy.
+In 1936, as incumbent Congressman and Magnuson's friend Marion Zioncheck showed serious mental instability and uncertainty about seeking reelection, Magnuson announced his candidacy.
 Two days after Magnuson entered the race, Zioncheck announced that he would not run again, and within a week Zioncheck committed suicide by jumping from his office window.
 With the endorsement of the influential, left-wing Washington Commonwealth Federation and support from the Seattle business community, Magnuson easily won the Democratic primary and then the general election.

 In 1937, Magnuson and Senators Homer Bone and Matthew Neely introduced the National Cancer Institute Act, signed into law by Franklin Roosevelt on August 5 of that year.
 He was reelected in 1938, 1940, and 1942.
 After the Attack on Pearl Harbor, Magnuson staunchly supported the U.S. war effort.

 Magnuson served in the United States Navy during World War II.
 He was aboard the aircraft carrier USS Enterprise for several months, seeing heavy combat in the Pacific Theatre until Roosevelt ordered all congressmen on active duty to return home in 1942.

 Senate

-In 1944, Magnuson successfully ran for the U.S. Senate.
-On December 14, 1944, Governor Arthur B. Langlie appointed Magnuson to fill the vacancy created by Homer Bone's appointment to the Ninth Circuit Court of Appeals, thus resigning from the House and starting his Senate tenure a month early to gain an advantage in seniority.
+In 1944, Magnuson was elected to the U.S. Senate.
+On December 14, 1944, Governor Arthur B. Langlie appointed Magnuson to fill the vacancy created by Homer Bone's appointment to the Ninth Circuit Court of Appeals.
+He resigned from the House and started his Senate tenure a month early, gaining an advantage in seniority.

 Magnuson was reelected in 1950, 1956, 1962, 1968, and 1974.
-He served on the Senate Commerce Committee throughout his tenure in the Senate, and the Senate Appropriations Committee during his final term.
-Magnuson served most of his tenure in the Senate alongside his friend and Democratic colleague from Washington state, Henry M. "Scoop" Jackson.
+He served on the Senate Commerce Committee throughout his tenure in the Senate.
+In his last years in the Senate, he gave up his chairmanship of the Commerce Committee to chair the Senate Appropriations Committee, as a result of the death of Senator John L. McClellan.
+Magnuson served most of his Senate tenure alongside his friend and colleague from Washington state, Henry M. "Scoop" Jackson.
 Republican State Attorney General Slade Gorton defeated Magnuson in the 1980 election.

+In 1948, Magnuson called for the establishment of a Jewish state in Palestine.

 Magnuson was responsible for special legislation in 1949 that allowed Poon Lim, a Chinese sailor who in 1942 survived 133 days alone at sea as a castaway, to immigrate to the U.S. and become a citizen.

 In August 1950, Magnuson proposed voluntary enlistment for the Japanese in the American armed forces and sent a cable request to General Douglas MacArthur on the practicality of the proposal.

 In November 1961, President John F. Kennedy visited Seattle and was an honored guest at a celebration honoring Magnuson's first 25 years in Congress.
 Nearly 3,000 people paid $100 each to attend the dinner.